All fuel-powered cars produce emissions directly from their exhausts.

 Suzuki Vitara – 104g/km CO2

-Considering the Suzuki Vitara's well-earned reputation as an SUV that's just as good off road as it is on road, you might not expect this compact, chunky family car to be much of a tree hugger.
-However, more recent models have paired the company's 1.4-litre Boosterjet turbo petrol engine with a 48V mild-hybrid system.
+Considering the Suzuki Vitara's well-earned reputation for off-roading, you might not expect this chunky family car to be much of a tree hugger.
+However, recent models have paired the company's 1.4-litre Boosterjet turbo petrol engine with a 48V mild-hybrid system.
 This setup can't power the wheels directly using the hybrid motor but it can recapture wasted energy from slowing down or braking, helping slash the Vitara's carbon emissions and bump up its fuel efficiency.

 See a choice of used Suzuki Vitara cars or read our Suzuki Vitara review